FIWARE/ops.Fuel-main-dev/doc/source/user-guide.rst

 Logs
 +++++

-The log section is designed to monitore the state of installation and support the troubleshooting.
+The log section is designed to monitor the state of installation and support the troubleshooting.
 The user can select the node to monitoring, the log level and the generator source.

 Health Check
 +++++